dotnet/roslyn/Scripting-API-Samples.md

 The scripting APIs enable .NET applications to instatiate a C# engine and execute code snippets against host-supplied objects.
 Below are examples of how to get started with the scripting APIs and some common samples.

+We have made some small tweaks to the API which should be reflected here.

 > **Note:** most samples require the following usings: <br/>
 > ```using Microsoft.CodeAnalysis.CSharp.Scripting;``` <br/>

 ## Scenarios
 * [Evaluate a C# expression](#expr)